oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/american-samoa.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 10,000 (2021 est.)
+- `總訂閱數`: 10,000 (2021 est.)
-- `subscriptions per 100 inhabitants`: 22 (2021 est.)
+- `每100名居民訂閱數`: 22 (2021 est.)

 ### 電話—移動電話
-- `total subscriptions`: 2,250 (2009 est.)
+- `總訂閱數`: 2,250 (2009 est.)
-- `subscriptions per 100 inhabitants`: 4 (2009 est.)
+- `每100名居民訂閱數`: 4 (2009 est.)

 ### 電信系統
-- `general assessment`: American Samoa Telecommunications Authority, ASTCA, supplies telecommunication services to the residents of the American Samoan islands, a territory of the United States, which are found in a remote area of the Pacific Ocean; the primary system between the islands consists of fiber-optic cables and satellite connections; over Independence Day weekend 2021, the undersea fiber-optic cable linking the Tutuila and Manu’a Islands failed, completely stranding the Manu’a Islands from all telecommunication services; telecommunication services were restored to the people of Manu’a islands through microwave link between Tutuila to the Manu’a Islands; the link is now providing a steady 1Gbps backhaul most of the time of the year with 600Mbps at four 9’s availability, over this extremely long distance (2022)
+- `總體評估`: American Samoa Telecommunications Authority, ASTCA, supplies telecommunication services to the residents of the American Samoan islands, a territory of the United States, which are found in a remote area of the Pacific Ocean; the primary system between the islands consists of fiber-optic cables and satellite connections; over Independence Day weekend 2021, the undersea fiber-optic cable linking the Tutuila and Manu’a Islands failed, completely stranding the Manu’a Islands from all telecommunication services; telecommunication services were restored to the people of Manu’a islands through microwave link between Tutuila to the Manu’a Islands; the link is now providing a steady 1Gbps backhaul most of the time of the year with 600Mbps at four 9’s availability, over this extremely long distance (2022)
-- `domestic`: nearly 22 per 100 fixed-line tele density (2021)
+- `國內`: nearly 22 per 100 fixed-line tele density (2021)
-- `international`: country code - 1-684; landing points for the ASH, Southern Cross NEXT and Hawaiki  providing connectivity to New Zealand, Australia, American Samoa, Hawaii, California, and SAS connecting American Samoa with Samoa; satellite earth station - 1 (Intelsat-Pacific Ocean) (2019)
+- `國際的`: country code - 1-684; landing points for the ASH, Southern Cross NEXT and Hawaiki  providing connectivity to New Zealand, Australia, American Samoa, Hawaii, California, and SAS connecting American Samoa with Samoa; satellite earth station - 1 (Intelsat-Pacific Ocean) (2019)

 ### 廣播媒體
 3 TV stations; multi-channel pay TV services are available; about a dozen radio stations, some of which are repeater stations